Alex Reemts • November 25, 2025

 • Built to withstand Central Texas wind loads

 Permits help prevent unsafe construction and ensure your project passes final inspection.
+As experts in Austin patio covers, we handle the complex engineering requirements for properties in high-wind areas like Steiner Ranch and Westlake.

 📋 When You Need a Permit in Austin